Holman Stadium (Nashua): History

 The city-owned stadium is named for Charles Frank Holman, who contributed $55,000 for the project.
 Holman Stadium, which also was funded by the federal Works Progress Administration during the Great Depression, was dedicated to the youth and people of Nashua in memory of Holman's parents.
 Philip S. Avery, a Nashua native, was the architect.
 The original Holman Stadium was a plain seating bowl in which fans sat on bleachers and concrete steps.
 It was used for baseball and football.
 The stadium has hosted concerts by famous artists including Aerosmith, The Beach Boys, Bon Jovi, David Cassidy, Elvis Costello, Bob Dylan, The J. Geils Band, Whitney Houston, Tina Turner, Carlos Santana, Phish, Warren Zevon, and Bonnie Raitt opening for James Taylor.
 In 1996, the stadium was a site for celebrations along the Olympic Torch Relay route.

 Affiliated baseball

 The stadium was home to several minor-league affiliates of Major League Baseball organizations, beginning with the Nashua Dodgers, affiliated with the Brooklyn Dodgers and managed by Walter Alston.
 Holman hosted the first integrated U.S. baseball team in the modern era when Roy Campanella and Don Newcombe played for the Nashua Dodgers in 1946.
+A historic marker highlighting this was unveiled at Holman Stadium in 2023 by the Black Heritage Trail of New Hampshire.

-After the Dodgers' four-year run, baseball did not return to Holman Stadium until 1983, at the double-A level: an affiliate of the California Angels for one year, then the Pittsburgh Pirates.
+After the Dodgers' four-year run, baseball did not return to Holman Stadium until 1983, at the Double-A level: an affiliate of the California Angels for one year, then an affiliate of the Pittsburgh Pirates.
 While home to the Nashua Pirates in 1985, Holman Stadium hosted the Eastern League All-Star Game.